-Hello and a big welcome jographies – a blog about geographical perspectives on running.
-It is managed and curated by me – Simon Cook – a human geographer and runner based at Royal Holloway, University of London.
+Hello and a big welcome to jographies – a blog about geographical perspectives on running.
+It is managed and curated by me – Simon Cook – a human geographer and runner based at Birmingham City Univeristy.

 Jographies is not your typical blog about running.
-It explores running from a range of social, cultural, creative and geographical angels – prodding it and probing it to reveal new perspectives.
+It explores running from a range of social, cultural, creative and geographical angles – prodding it and probing it to reveal new perspectives.
 Together, we’ll journey through the cultures and practices of running to make the familiar unfamiliar, and the unfamiliar familiar.
 I hope to stir some debate and discussion through the blog so please feel free to comment and join in.

 Jographies is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.